MerlinRock/Work-Day-Scheduler/README.md

 This app allows you to keep notes in each hour time slot.

 It is color formatted to remind you where you are at in the day.

 Gray: in the past

-red: in the present
+Red: in the present

-green: in the future
+Green: in the future

 After entering a note, click the save icon on the right and your note will remain in that time slot until deleted.
-Make sure to save after you delete an note.
+Make sure to save after you delete a note.

 Stay organized!